-The in-service DMin will cost approximately $21,522 in tuition and fees over the course of three years (six semesters) of part-time study, plus travel to Boston for the intensive seminars.
-During the first year of the program, the intensive courses and cohort building last nine nights for each stay in August and January.
+The in-service DMin will cost between $27,000 and $28,000 in tuition, fees, and room and board for the intensive seminars over the course of three years (six semesters) of part-time study, plus travel to Boston for the intensive seminars.
+During the first year of the program, the intensive courses and cohort building last eight nights for each stay in August and January.
 During the second year, the intensive courses are a five-day commitment with the preceding evening optional.

 |Year One||Year Two||Year Three||Total|